davebo/SA-LoadBalancerStatus/README.md

 The endpoint does not need authentication.

+Macros are provided to manually change cluster member status

+Saved search monitors and updates member status

 **Install:**

-Install as usual in the Splunk web or copy into $SPLUNK_HOME/etc/apps
+Install as usual in the Splunk web or copy into $SPLUNK_HOME/etc/apps Install or link to etc/shcluster/apps on SHC Deployer for distribution

 **Configure:**

 The TA provides a saved search to populate the lookup with the names of the SH's.
-This saved search is disabled by default.
+Saved searches are disabled by default.

 **Debug**